TubercularOx/darkhaunter/index.md

 ## Visual and Thematic Match

 The Hunting Horror’s visual characteristics align closely with the Monster in the Dark.
 Both creatures are in the dark, something not every candidate achieves, and the Monster’s yellow eyes, visible even in shadow, evoke the Hunting Horror’s burning yellow ones.
-While standard Hunting Horrors are described with three-lobed eyes, variants with two eyes exist, making this a plausible connection.
+While standard Hunting Horrors are described with three-lobed eyes, variants with two eyes exist, so the connection isn't broken.

 The Monster in the Dark began as an obedient monster lurking in darkness until commanded to kill.
 However, its comedic misunderstanding of its role—focusing on release from darkness instead of obedience—parodies the archetypal shadowy enforcer, which the Hunting Horror embodies.

-Rich evolves this parody from general shadowy enforcers to the Hunting Horror specifically by turning the horror of the incomprehensible into humorous misunderstandings and interactions.
+Rich evolves this parody from general shadowy enforcers to the Hunting Horror specifically by turning the horror of the incomprehensible into humorous misunderstandings and interactions—Cosmic Horror into Comical Error.
 This aligns the Monster in the Dark’s traits with the Hunting Horror’s archetype, continues the Monster in the Dark's pre-existing tendency for misunderstanding, and preserves the story's comedic tone.